scverse/squidpy_notebooks/CONTRIBUTING.rst

   (to be more consistent with main docs).
 - ensure that .py examples/tutorials are executable (``chmod +x``) and have ``#!/usr/bin/env python`` shebang at the top.
+- lastly, add the example/tutorial to the appropriate place in ``docs/source/examples.rst`` or ``docs/source/tutorials.rst`` both in this repository and the main repository.

 External tutorials
 ------------------